What to expect from specialists and how to get the most from appointments

 What a Specialist Appointment Actually Is

-A specialist's job is not to cure your parent or to make everything okay.
 A specialist's job is to bring deep knowledge about one particular area of medicine to a patient's care.
 If your parent has heart disease, the cardiologist knows a tremendous amount about hearts.
 If your parent has memory problems, the neurologist knows a tremendous amount about the brain.
 But the specialist is not the same as the person who manages your parent's overall health.
 That's a different role, usually your primary doctor.

 What happens in a specialist appointment is that the specialist gathers information, they might do an exam, they might order tests, and then they make recommendations.
 The recommendations are advice about what to do for this particular problem.
 But your parent's life is not one problem.
 Your parent is usually managing multiple health conditions at the same time, all of which interact with each other.
 So the specialist's recommendation might be perfect for the heart, but your parent can't tolerate that medication because of their kidneys, or it makes their Parkinson's worse, or it causes confusion in someone with cognitive issues.
 That's not the specialist's fault.
 It's just that the specialist doesn't see the whole picture the way the primary doctor does.